 The MD/PhD students receive Pass (P) or Fail (F) grades like any other medical student for the first two years.
 Only Pass (P) grades are acceptable in lieu of Graduate School grades.
-During the graduate years, they will receive letter grades for all courses taken for credit as do all PhD students.
+During the graduate years, they will receive letter grades for all courses taken for credit as do all PhD students (unless otherwise stated).

 The transition from Medical School to Graduate School generally occurs without too much difficulty.
 Most problems are logistical and relatively minor.
 For example, the student needs to make sure that the school mail gets forwarded from the Medical School mailroom to the Department of Anatomy & Neurobiology.
 However, the transition back to medical school takes a little more effort to make sure that it goes smoothly.
 In the Spring of their last year in Graduate School, the student needs to inform the Medical School registrar's office that they will be returning to medical school for rotations.
 It is also necessary to check that all Division of Graduate Medical Sciences requirements have been completed before returning to clinical rotations to avoid complications when obtaining both degrees at graduation.
-There are special clinical skill review courses for MD/PhD students to aid the transition.
-All of this information and other general requirements and expectations for MD/PhD students are described in detail in the Division of Graduate Medical Sciences.
+There are special clinical skill review courses for MD/PhD students are described in detail in the Division of Graduate Medical Sciences.